Museum of Shipbuilding and the Fleet: History of the museum

-Ancient House, where museum is situated, is a monument of history and architecture of the late 18th – early 19th century.
+Ancient House, where the museum is situated, is a monument of history and architecture of the late 18th – early 19th century.
 Built in the style of the Russian classicism, it served as chancery and premises of the main commanders of the Black Sea Fleet during 1794–1900.
 In due time such admirals as M. S. Mordvinov, I. De Traverse, A. S. Greig, M. P. Lazarev, G. I. Butakov, M. A. Arcas lived and worked here.

 Exhibitions

 The museum exhibition is located in twelve rooms and numbers nearly 3,000 exhibits.
 Exhibits in the first hall depict items of antiquity and from the time of the Kievan Rus, and describe the beginning of navigation through the Dnipro and Southern Bug rivers, the Black Sea and the Mediterranean Sea.
 There are pictures of ancient Greek ships, illustrations of a deserved painter V. Bahtov to the "Histories" of Herodotus, archeological finds of antique Olbia, fragments of stony anchors.
 Exhibits which are devoted to the fleet history of Zaporizhian Cossacks and their heroic combat for access to the Black Sea are of great interest.

 The pearl of the museum is the diorama "Building the ships on the Mykolaiv Admiralty in the first quarter of the 19th century" by V. Semernev.

 In the hall of the Crimean War (1853–1856) the authentic relics of the past are located: the naval flag of St. Andrew, ship cannons, awards and documents of seamen and veterans of war.